jcfieldsdev/starcraft2-hotkey-editor/README.md

 ## See also

 - [*Warcraft III* Hotkey Editor](https://gitlab.com/jcfields/warcraft3-hotkey-editor)—A similar editor on which this project is based.
+- [*Starcraft II* Co-op Randomizer](https://gitlab.com/jcfields/starcraft2-coop-randomizer)—A utility for picking a random co-op map or commander.
-- [*Starcraft II* Co-op Randomizer](https://gitlab.com/jcfields/starcraft2-coop-randomizer)—Another helpful utility for co-op mode.
+- [*Starcraft II* Co-op Replay Tool](https://gitlab.com/jcfields/starcraft2-coop-replay-tool)—A utility for analyzing co-op replays.